 The one area of MM life that is the exclusive purview of conventional oncology however, is diagnostic testing.
-Because the vast majority (90%) of MM patients will experience bone damage at some time during their lives, diagnostic imaging to measure bone health will be a regular experience.
+Because the vast majority (90%) of MM patients will experience bone involvement at some time during their lives, MM diagnostic imaging to measure bone health will be a regular experience.

-Bone health will also be a significant portion of your Multiple Myeloma management.
-To learn more about how to optimize your bone health with both conventional and non-conventional therapies, please watch the short video below:
+Concern for your bone health will also be a significant portion of your Multiple Myeloma management.
+To learn more about how to optimize your bone health with multiple myeloma diagnostics as well as both conventional and non-conventional therapies, please watch the short video below:

 The study linked and excerpted below seems to come to two different conclusions.
 My personal experience is that the best combination of:

 is whole-body x-rays (WBXR).
 Meaning, my many x-rays were cheap and easy for me.
 Unfortunately, my oncologist may have misdiagnosed me.
 Dr. Berger told me that I had a single bone plasmacytoma.

 Dr. Makely, the pathologist reported that I definately had MM elsewhere in my iliac crest.
 Dr. Makely’s diagnosis was confirmed by a PET scan.

 If I knew then what I know now…

 I am both a long-term MM survivor and MM cancer coach.
 Please scroll down the page, post a question or comment and I will reply to you ASAP.

 “Background– For decades, the most widely used imaging technique for myeloma bone lesions has been a whole-body skeletal X-ray survey (WBXR), but newer promising imaging techniques are evolving…

 Purpose-To compare WBXR with the advanced imaging techniques